bonzo81/netbox-librenms-plugin/README.md

 # NetBox Librenms Plugin

-This plugin provides the ability to sync data between Netbox and Librems.
+This plugin provides the ability to sync data between Netbox and LibreNMS.

 ## Features